nicolasances/toto-environment-setup/README.md

 The script will ask for the Dockerhub username and password.
 The script will also ask for the user and pswd to protect the APIs.
+The script will also ask for the server host and environment (dev or prod).

 ## Using the toto-environment-setup microservice